Merrie Monarch Festival Plants: Traditional Gathering Protocol

-Before they step on stage, hula dancers make all their own flower lei following certain strict protocol when gathering flowers.
-Whether performing at a luau or the Merrie Monarch hula competition, before they step on stage hula dancers must make all their own flower lei.
-The dancers and their kumu hula (hula teacher) follow certain strict protocol when gathering flowers.
+Before stepping on stage, hula dancers traditionally make their own flower lei, following strict cultural protocols when gathering flowers and plants.
+Whether performing at a lūʻau or the Merrie Monarch hula competition, dancers and their kumu hula (hula teachers) carefully observe these practices as part of honoring the hula, the land, and the gods.

 Adornments — hula plants worn by the dancers — include maile, ‘ilima, lehua, palapalai, and ‘a‘ali‘i, among others.
 In my last blog, I mentioned that the flowers used by the dancers are specifically selected because they represent the people or places mentioned in the hula being performed.
 For instance, if the dance is about the volcano goddess Pele, the the dancers will wear red lehua flowers.

-Where Do They Pick the Flowers & Plants?
+Where Do Hula Dancers Gather Flowers and Plants?

 The kumu hula is also in charge of knowing where to go pick flowers and plants used for the lei the dancers will wear.
 Every hula halau (group) has their own special spots for collecting plants.
 But don’t expect them to tell you where they picked their flowers – their gathering places are usually a secret!
 First and foremost is to always ask permission before entering a forest to gather plants.
 Depending on the situation, either the kumu hula or the entire halau will perform a protective oli (chant).